 Yes, sometimes hyperactive, dominant and even aggressive French Bulldogs are born; but it is crucial to buy from a breeder that makes breeding for temperament a top priority with their dogs.

+French Bulldogs are NOT backyard dogs to be left tied up and forgotten.
+They will suffer both mentally and physically.
+Frenchies were bred to be companion dogs, and they do not do well if left alone for long periods of time.

+If left outdoors all the time, they will also suffer physically from the extreme heat and cold.
+They have thin coats, and are very susceptible to the heat, humidity and cold.

 3) OUR DOGS